 Trust in Yubico

 Trust is earned through transparency and integrity.
-Yubico, founded in 2007, was built on open standards like the Fast Identity Online (FIDO) standard in collaboration with industry-leading organizations and companies.
+Yubico, founded in 2007, helped build open standards like the Fast Identity Online (FIDO) standard in collaboration with industry-leading organizations and companies.
 The information provided here is intended to provide transparency in how we approach security and privacy so that we may earn your trust.

 Data Security & Privacy

 Our customers’ data is important.
 Although the amount of data we handle is minimal, the type is sensitive and important.
 Data is protected throughout its lifecycle using industry best practices.
 Yubico uses a carefully selected range of methods to protect the information we store, including disk encryption, Pretty Good Privacy (PGP), Hardware Security Modules (HSMs), and a variety of platform security solutions offered by Google Cloud Platform (GCP), and Amazon Web Services (AWS).

 Transport Layer Security (TLS) is used for encryption to protect information in transit.
 Where possible, TLS connections are mutually authenticated, to ensure that the identity of both the server and the client are verified prior to allowing access to that data.
 Multi Factor authentication with YubiKeys is used anywhere an employee can interact with systems handling customer data.

 Yubico also uses shared responsibility and least privilege models to minimize the opportunities for abuse and unauthorized access.
 Administrative actions are immutably logged in a central location and monitored by multiple groups within Yubico.
 Alerts are used to report on anomalies and reviewed by Yubico’s operations and security team.

 Your privacy is important to us.
 We always strive to minimize the information we collect and remove that information when it is no longer required.
 We also limit where this information is stored and who has access to it.